5 star average review

 Pictured below, a lesser known retailer in the UK which has 70% off with code TEST.

 Of note, most of the mainstream sites this won’t work on, but if you’re on a small-medium sized retailer, give it a whirl!
+We’ve seen this code work on over a hundred sites.
 You should also probably do the right thing and let them know there’s a bug in their cart!

 If you’re too lazy to enter these codes yourself, grab our Chrome app: Cently, which automatically tries and applies the best coupon codes automatically!

 Wondering how often coupon codes work, and where you’ll have the most success?
-Check out our coupon industry report in which we dive into the websites with the largest discounts and highest frequency of success!
+Check out our coupon industry report in which we dive into the websites with the largest discounts and highest frequency of success.
+Or, check out our guide to coupon stacking to learn more ways to use coupons to get the best deals.

 Any savings hacks, tips or tricks?
 Email us at email@example.com.